peterevertz/ledenet_api/README.md

 # ledenet_api
 An API for the sunix 5 Channel RGB+CW+CC Controller. ( https://www.amazon.de/gp/product/B075X8TJCD/ )
+Works with the white one and the "new model" black version.

-Based pn the code of sidoh https://github.com/sidoh/ledenet_api
+Based on the code of sidoh https://github.com/sidoh/ledenet_api

 I did not change the name ("lednet-ufo").
 So don't be confused.
-Thuis code only runs with a 5 channel controller.
+This code is made for a 5 channel controller.
+Maybe it works with other like the 4 channel UFO etc.

 Rest of Doku ist from sido...